Paula Radcliffe: 2011 onwards

 Following a 19-month layoff that included the birth of her second child, Radcliffe returned to action at the Bupa London 10 km, where she finished third, 55 seconds behind the winner, Jo Pavey.
 Radcliffe called the performance "a bit of a disaster", and indicated she was suffering from a tear in one of the discs of her back.

 Radcliffe set the 2011 Berlin Marathon as her comeback venue to try for an Olympic qualifying time.
 She came third in the race with a time of 2:23:46 — getting the Olympic standard and the fourth fastest time by a European that year.
 She was dissatisfied, however, saying: "I'm not particularly happy, either with my time or my place.
 I came here wanting to win".
 She used the 2012 Vienna Half Marathon to gauge her fitness and the race was set up as a battle between her and Haile Gebrselassie, with Radcliffe receiving a head start of 7:52 (the difference between the two athletes' personal bests).
 She did not perform well and was comfortably beaten by the Ethiopian, while she crossed the line with a time of 72:03.

 Radcliffe pulled out of the 2012 Summer Olympics in London because of a foot injury.
 In January 2015, Radcliffe announced that she had decided to end her marathon career on 26 April 2015 by competing in the 2015 London Marathon.
 She finished in 2:36:55.

+Radcliffe has served as a BBC pundit.
+During the 2024 Summer Olympics, she apologized for wishing volleyball player and convicted rapist Steven van de Velde good luck on the Tonight with Andrew Marr show.

 In 2025, Radcliffe ran her first competitive marathon in a decade, finishing the 2025 Tokyo Marathon in 2:57:22.
 She also registered to run in the 2025 Boston Marathon.
 She finished with a time of 2:53:44, winning her category.

+Radcliffe was appointed Officer of the Order of the British Empire (OBE) in the 2026 New Year Honours for services to sport.